PAIDiPaidThis.com

 Why the price varies so much

 The NHS price is set nationally and does not change from one practice to the next, so an NHS check-up costs the same in Cornwall as it does in Cumbria.
-Private fees are a different world.
+Private fees are a different world entirely.
 They depend on the practice's location and overheads, the dentist's experience, the materials used, and how long a job takes in the chair.
-A city-centre practice with the latest scanners will usually charge more than a smaller high street surgery.
-This is why two quotes for the same crown can look wildly different, and why it always pays to compare the real prices below before you commit.
+A city-centre practice with the latest scanners will usually charge more than a smaller high street surgery, and a practice that is part of a larger group can price differently to one run independently by its dentist, simply because their running costs and business models are not the same.
+Region matters too: rent, staff wages and local competition all feed into the fee a private dentist sets, which is why the same crown can carry two very different price tags in two different towns.
+This is also why the NHS and private systems are not really comparable on price alone.
+The NHS band buys you a defined package of care at a fixed cost, while a private fee is a quote for a specific piece of work from a specific dentist, and it always pays to compare the real prices on this page before you commit to either route.

 How to pay less

-- Ask whether the work can be done on the NHS first, as the band charge often covers far more than people expect.
+• Ask whether the work can be done on the NHS first, since the band charge often covers more procedures than people expect within a single course of treatment.

-- Check if you qualify for free NHS treatment through low income, pregnancy, or certain benefits.
+• Check whether you qualify for free NHS treatment through low income, pregnancy, or certain benefits, as this removes the band charge entirely.

-- Get more than one private quote, because fees for the same treatment vary a lot between practices.
+• Get more than one private quote for anything beyond a check-up, because fees for the same treatment vary a lot between practices.

-- Keep up with routine check-ups so small problems are caught in a cheaper band rather than a dearer one.
+• Keep up with routine check-ups so small problems are caught while they still sit in a cheaper band, rather than being left to develop into Band 3 work.

 Common questions